Free Tiny Home Guide

 Crossing over to the Canadian Rockies, the Banff Log Cabin is fit for a romantic escape.

-This cute-as-a-button one-bedroom cabin sits snugly in a quiet neighborhood just minutes from downtown Banff.
+This cute-as-a-button one-bedroom cabin features a cozy queen bed and sits snugly in a quiet neighborhood just minutes from downtown Banff.

 You’ll love the heated floors, lush linens, and quaint breakfast basket delivered to your door each morning.